Localized Multiple Kernel Learning---A Convex Approach: Empirical Analysis and Applications

 \subsection{Splice Site Recognition}

 Our first experiment aims at detecting splice sites in the organism \emph{Caenorhabditis elegans}, which is an important task in computational gene finding as splice sites are located on the DNA strang right at the boundary of exons (which code for proteins) and introns (which do not).
 We experiment on the \texttt{mkl-splice} data set, which we download from { \url{http://mldata.org/repository/data/viewslug/mkl-splice/}}.
 It includes 1000 splice site instances and 20 weighted-degree kernels with degrees ranging from 1 to 20 \citep{BenOngSonSchRae08}.
-The experimental setup of this experiment is described in Supplemental Material ~\ref{supp:splice}.
+The experimental setup for this experiment is as follows.
+We create random splits of this dataset into training set, validation set and test set, with size of training set traversing over the set $\{50,100,200,300,\ldots,800\}$.
+We apply kernel-kmeans with uniform kernel to generate a partition with $l=3$ clusters for both CLMKL and HLMKL, and use this kernel to define the gating model in LMKL.
+To be consistent with previous studies, we use the area under the ROC curve (AUC) as an evaluation criterion.
+We tune the SVM regularization parameter from $10^{\{-1,-0.5,\ldots,2\}}$, and the average evenness over the interval $[0.4,0.8]$ with eight linearly equally spaced points, based on the AUCs on the validation set.
+All the base kernel matrices are multiplicatively normalized before training.
+We repeat the experiment $50$ times, and report mean AUCs on the test set as well as standard deviation.
 Figure \ref{fig:splice_TSS} (a) shows the results as a function of the training set size $n$.

 We observe that CLMKL achieves, for all $n$, a significant gain over all baselines.
 This improvement is especially strong for small $n$.
-For $n=50$, CLMKL attains $90.9\%$ accuracy, while the best baseline only achieves $80.2\%$, improving by $10\%$.
-Detailed results with standard deviation are reported in Table \ref{tab:result-splice} in Supplemental Material \ref{supp:tss}.
+For $n=50$, CLMKL attains $90.9\%$ accuracy, while the best baseline only achieves $85.4\%$, improving by $5.5\%$.
+Detailed results with standard deviation are reported in Table \ref{tab:result-splice}.
 A hypothetical explanation of the improvement from CLMKL is that splice sites are characterized by nucleotide sequences---so-called \emph{motifs}---the length of which may differ from site to site \citep{sonnenburg2008poims}.
 The 20 employed kernels count matching subsequences of length 1 to 20, respectively.
 For sites characterized by smaller motifs, low-degree WD-kernels are thus more effective than high-degree ones, and vice versa for sites containing longer motifs.